Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

 – – – – – – – – – – – – – – – – – –

-This 10-minute interview between Daryl Manzie and Jeremy Griffith aired on Darwin Radio 104.1 TOP FM on 6 October 2003 at 9.15am.
-It was part of the ‘Territory Talk’ segment, which is broadcast across the Northern Territory
+Focusing on the crux issue of the origin of the dark side of human nature and Jeremy’s Adam Stork explanation of it, this 10-minute interview between Daryl Manzie and Jeremy Griffith aired on Darwin Radio 104.1 TOP FM on 6 October 2003.
+It was part of the ‘Territory Talk’ segment, which is broadcast across the Northern Territory.

 Jeremy Griffith: Good morning Daryl.